Top 21 Best Things to Do in Rio de Janeiro (Plus Complete Visit Guide!)

 The following destinations are also located near Rio de Janeiro if you have time to extend your trip:

 From our personal experience, we had no safety issues while we were in Rio de Janeiro.
 We visited popular destinations, traveled as part of a group within our family, and we didn’t wear flashy valuables.
 (I left my wedding ring at home prior to leaving for the trip.)
 While walking on the street, we used a hand strap for our camera.
-We didn’t leave any valuables unattended at the beach.
-I wore a cross-body purse.
+We didn’t leave any valuables unattended at the beach, and I wore a cross-body purse.

 Disclaimer: We always strive for content accuracy.
 Since the time of publishing, travel-related information regarding pricing, schedules, and hours may have changed.
 Please look up such information directly from each vendor or institution for the most current information.